 The parade is a free event, although spectators are encouraged to bring a non-perishable food or money donation benefiting the Greater Vancouver Food Bank Society.
 Each year the event collects considerable amounts of money and tons of food for the charity and the tens of thousands of people it supports.

 In short, the Vancouver Santa Claus Parade is a fabulously festive event that’s especially popular with young families and that benefits a great cause!

-Below are details about the Christmas parade in 2018 including information about the parade route, start time, related family-friendly activities and the history of the event.
+Below are details about the Christmas parade including information about the parade route, start time, related family-friendly activities and the history of the event.

-The parade itself starts at noon and lasts for around 2 hours.
+The parade itself usually starts at noon and lasts for around two hours.
 About five dozen or so marching bands, floats, dance groups and community organizations participate.

 Starting at around 10 o’clock in the morning there is also pre-parade family-friendly entertainment outside the Vancouver Art Gallery.